Outline

 5. Work tightly with worship team to accommodate their needs.

-Functions of the Financial Team
+Functions of the financial team

-Typically, the financial team handles any anything that involves finances including: events, offerings and
+Typically, the financial team handles any anything that involves finances including: events, offerings and donations, reimbursements, subscriptions, honorariums, etc.

 The financial team should work together to: